-Content Writing content for industrial web is a changing task, let’s see what this delivery is all about with 10 must-see tips.
+Content Writing content for the industrial Web is a changing task; let’s see what this delivery is all about with ten must-see tips.
 Let’s get to work.

 How do we turn website visitors into potential customers?

 The answer to any of these questions is to gain prestige, influence, authority, whatever you want to call it – in the eyes of Google and other search engines.
 And THAT requires a different mindset when developing content.

 Many industrial companies, tiny businesses that do not practice intentional marketing (planning and strategy), have not understood the difference between content written for the Web and content written for a press release or brochure.

 Although many of the goals are similar: get someone’s attention, capture their interest, involve them in taking action.
 A critical goal that matters when you write content for the Web is that you should consider Google and other search engines as your most important target audience.

 Here are ten tips for developing the content search engines prefer that will turn your website, visitors, into potential customers:

 The SEO landscape is changing all the time, so don’t make the mistake of learning how to write Web content today and forever.

 A year ago, the best advice we gave our clients about web content development was to be “keyword dense.”
 Concentrate on one or two critical keywords for your content, then fill it in.

 That no longer works, and in some cases, can be a detriment.
 Writing for the Web is a skill that must be continually developed and adapted based on changes in how search results are delivered.